tresorg/cakephp-aclcomponent/README.md

 For small apps you might keep the role as a string in your db, but larger applications will require a users.group_id and a groups table.
 The same strategy applies, just use the groups.name value.

-## Todo,

-* package as a plugin, publish @packagist
-* tests

 ## Contribute
-if you see something you need, please do! fork and pr
+fork and pr